 It aims to translate scientific numbers into black drops of evidence into a crystal clear water within a glass reservoir.
-It aims to clarify how can a media approach to polluted sites can help for a better understanding of global anthropogenic changes.
-Many tiny and almost invisible interactions materialise every second in our environment.
-Genes, bacteria or fungi are able to communicate metabolic and transcriptional behaviour in an habitat and furnish us with information of its immediate surroundings.
+It aims to clarify how can a media approach help for a better understanding of global anthropogenic changes.
+5 different samples with pollution levels from five different periods are reproduced within the vials.
+They are mixed with toxic mud, water and GMO with eGPF: a bacteria genetically modified that contains a fluorescent protein from jelly fish to communicate metabolic and transcriptional behaviour in an toxic habitat.
+Their interaction furnish us with information of its immediate surroundings.
 Data exchanges and conversations woven amongst kingdoms of living beings happening under the naïve regard of our contemporary society.

 By merging electronic media and environmental monitoring, this installation uses bio reporters as a tool to gain understanding of the world; a microbe’s perception of the Anthropocene translated into visual evidence.

 Made with Biodesign for the Real World (BDRW): Sachiko Hirosue, Robin Scheibler.
 A project hosted at Hackuarium biohackerspace (HKRM), Univercité (UC).

 Special thanks to Michael Pereira, Sachiko Hirosue, Daniel Sciboz, Nicolas Nova, Robin Scheibler, Marc Wettstein, Raphaëlle Mueller, Prof. Dr. Jan Roelof van der Meer and Simon de Diesbach.